 The hauntings reported at Embankment Underground Station actually take place in a tunnel that is not accessible to the public.

 Underground employees have, for decades, reported strange experiences in a tunnel known as Pages Walk.

 This tunnel is now disused by the public but Underground workers still have access to it.

 Numerous employees have complained of feeling watched, encountering cold spots, as well as seeing doors open and shut when nobody else was present.

 Farringdon [Circle, Metropolitan, Hammersmith & City Lines]

-Farringdon Station’s ghost has been identified by witnesses as a young girl.
+Witnesses have identified Farringdon Station’s ghost as a young girl.